Tutorial: Get started with GitHub Actions for Microsoft Power Platform

 Set the currency to USD and language to English.
 Include the sample apps and data, provide a URL for your business organization, and then select Save.

 Your development environment has been created, follow steps 4 – 8 above to create a second environment called “Your Name – build” , and then create a third environment called “Your Name – prod”.
-Note that the third environment can be a trial environment type.
+The third environment can be a trial environment type.

 You now have the development, build, and production environments needed in the following modules of this tutorial.